farazokc/Data_Structures_PasswordPwner/README.md

 The aim of the project was to design a system that can assist the user to avoid passwords that have been compromised before.

 ## Problem Analysis
-The main problem of the project is the speed at which the data is accessed and results are displayed to user's queries.
+The main problem of the project is the speed at which the data is accessed, and results are displayed to user's queries.

 ## Data Structure decision
 Tree was decided to be the data structure used to store data and keeps references to child nodes.
 The child nodes contain ordered variations of their parents.